ircv3/ircv3-specifications/extensions/ircv3bearer.md

 The `oauth2` bearer token type is intended to transport OAuth 2.0 bearer tokens, as defined by [RFC 6750](https://datatracker.ietf.org/doc/html/rfc6750).

 The `jwt` bearer token type is intended to transport JSON Web Tokens (JWT), as defined by [RFC 7519](https://datatracker.ietf.org/doc/html/rfc7519).

+The `opaque` bearer token type is intended to transport arbitrary implementation-defined tokens.

 ## Examples